Last updated Jan. 26 2021 | 2 min read

 Pet Poisoning should be the concern of every dog owner, as well as having other pets in the house.
 Some pet owners fear that an unfriendly neighbor might deliberately poison their dog because of some real or imagined misbehavior.
 But cases such as these are, fortunately, very rare.

 More often, pet poisoning is the result of someone’s ignorance or carelessness.
-For example, your pet can get lead poisoning if he is allowed to chew on painted objects or to lick old paint cans laying around the garage.
+For example, your pet can get lead poisoning if he is allowed to chew on painted objects or to lick old paint cans lying around the garage.

 Perhaps you are cleaning and have been spraying for insects or small rodents with an agent that contains phosphorous.
 Several sniffs of this and your dog can develop serious phosphorous poisoning.
 If you are trying to get rid of rats and mice with a rodent poison, there is a fair chance that your pet might try a sample.